 Abstract.
-In this paper we present EMO-51, a European high-resolution, (sub-)daily, multi-variable meteorological data set built on historical and real-time observations obtained by integrating data from 18,964 ground weather stations, four high-resolution regional observational grids (i.e. CombiPrecip, ZAMG - INCA, EURO4M-APGD and CarpatClim) as well as one

-- 15 global reanalysis (ERA-Interim/Land).
-EMO-5 includes at daily resolution: total precipitation, temperatures (minimum and maximum), wind speed, solar radiation and water vapour pressure.
-In addition, EMO-5 also makes available 6-hourly precipitation and mean temperature.
-The raw observations from the ground weather stations underwent a set of quality controls, before SPHEREMAP and Yamamoto interpolation methods were applied in order to estimate for each 5x5 km grid cell the variable value and its affiliated uncertainty, respectively.
-The quality of the EMO-5 precipitation data was evaluated through - (1) comparison with two regional high resolution data sets (i.e. seNorge2 and seNorge2018), (2) analysis of 15 heavy precipitation events, and (3) examination of the interpolation uncertainty.
-Results show that EMO-5 successfully captured 80% of the heavy precipitation events, and that it is of comparable quality to a regional high resolution data set.
-The availability of the uncertainty fields increases the transparency of the data set and hence the possible usage.
+In this paper we present EMO-5 ("European Meteorological Observations", spatial resolution of 5 km), a European high-resolution, (sub-)daily, multi-variable meteorological dataset built on historical and real-time observations obtained by integrating data from 18964 ground weather stations, four high-resolution regional observational grids (i.e. CombiPrecip, ZAMG - INCA, EURO4M-APGD, and CarpatClim), and one global reanalysis (ERA-Interim/Land).
+EMO-5 includes the following at daily resolution: total precipitation, temperatures (minimum and maximum), wind speed, solar radiation, and water vapour pressure.
+In addition, EMO-5 also makes available 6-hourly precipitation and mean temperature data.
+The raw observations from the ground weather stations underwent a set of quality controls before SPHEREMAP and Yamamoto interpolation methods were applied in order to estimate for each 5×5 km grid cell the variable value and its affiliated uncertainty, respectively.
+The quality of the EMO-5 precipitation data was evaluated through (1) comparison with two regional high-resolution datasets (i.e. seNorge2 and seNorge2018), (2) analysis of 15 heavy precipitation events, and (3) examination of the interpolation uncertainty.
+Results show that EMO-5 successfully captured 80 % of the heavy precipitation events, and that it is of comparable quality to a regional high-resolution dataset.
+The availability of the uncertainty fields increases the transparency of the dataset and hence the possible usage.
 EMO-5 (version 1) covers the time period from 1990 to 2019, with a near real-time release of the latest gridded observations foreseen with version 2.
-As a - 25 product of Copernicus, the EU's Earth observation programme, EMO-5 dataset is free and open, and can be accessed at https://doi.org/10.2905/0BD84BE4-CEC8-4180-97A6-8B3ADAAC4D26 (Thiemig et al., 2021).
+As a product of Copernicus, the EU's Earth Observation Programme, the EMO-5 dataset is free and open, and can be accessed at https://doi.org/10.2905/0BD84BE4-CEC8-4180-97A6-8B3ADAAC4D26 (Thiemig et al., 2020).